JasonLannel/JasonLannel/README.md

 ### Hi there!

-Here's **JasonL(Peiwen Lan)**, a student in Yao Class, [IIIS](https://iiis.tsinghua.edu.cn/), Tsinghua University.
-I was once an OIer and got a silver medal in NOI, and now I am enjoying my new role as a student trainer (though not as skilled as before).
+Here's **JasonL(Peiwen Lan)** from Yao Class, [IIIS](https://iiis.tsinghua.edu.cn/), Tsinghua University.
+I was once an OIer and got a silver medal in National Olympiad in Informatics (NOI).
+Now I am taking my B.E. as a junior and looking for a Ph.D. position.

-> You may find me with my user name *JasonLannel* somewhere else, which is also my common username.

-Now I am taking my B.E. as a junior studying in IIIS.
-I am now do research in rendering framework.
-I am also attracted by optimizing existing algorithms and (large) systems with new data structures, new arch/pipeline designs and AI-based tools.
-Some specific topics such as distributed system and cloud computing also interest me.

-#### To learn more...
+Now my interests lie on data processing specifically in DBMSs and distributed systems; High-quality data is all you need.
+I have been a rendering enthusiast and enjoy good visualization.

 📫 [My Email] lanpw22(AT)mails.tsinghua.edu.cn